Skip to main content

 By Domu Match Team

 “I’m clean.”
-“I’m pretty tidy.”
+“I’m tidy.”
 “I don’t like mess.”
 You have probably heard all three.
 Maybe you have said them.
-The problem is that they mean nothing without context.
-Two people can both call themselves “clean” and still end up fighting over a chopping board.
+The problem is that they mean almost nothing without context.
+Two people can both believe they are “clean” and still end up fighting over a chopping board.

-Most roommate conflicts over cleanliness start with mismatched definitions, not malice.
+Most cleaning conflict starts with mismatched definitions, not malice.

-When someone says “I’m clean”, they are telling you a story about themselves - how they like to see themselves - not giving you an objective standard.
+When someone says “I’m clean”, they are often describing how they like to see themselves, not an objective routine.
 For one person, “clean” means no visible rubbish and no mould.
-For another, it means floors vacuumed weekly, surfaces disinfected and no clothes on chairs.
+For another, it means vacuuming weekly, disinfecting surfaces, and never leaving clothes on chairs.

-Research on household labour shows that people often underestimate the work they do and see their own level of contribution as “fair”, even when it is not shared equally (Carlson et al., 2016).
-In shared housing, that same bias shows up as “I already do enough”, even when your experience is very different.
+Household labour research also shows a common pattern: people underestimate what they do, and perceive their contribution as fair even when labour is uneven (Carlson et al., 2016).
+In a shared flat, that bias shows up as “I already do enough” while the other person feels like the default cleaner.

-Most cleaning arguments are not about one catastrophic mess.
-They start small:
+Most arguments are not about one catastrophic mess.
+They start small and repeat:

-• Bathroom floors that are always slightly damp and never really wiped.
+• Bathroom floors that stay damp and never get wiped.

 • Hair in the drain that no one claims.